What is Virtualization Monitoring?

 What are the benefits of reporting and capacity planning?

-- Capacity planning with "What if" analyses predicts where and how potential changes (i.e. cpu and memory allocation) will affect operations
+- Capacity planning with "What if" analyses predicts where and how potential changes (i.e. cpu and memory allocation) will affect operations and licensing costs

 - Root cause analysis advances problem resolution